 Companies may want to use repatriated funds to return funds to shareholders, repay debt or make pension contributions, as well as for capital investment and acquisitions.
 Depending on the use of repatriated funds, there may be resulting risk management and debt profile adjustments to consider.

 Going forward, with the move to a territorial tax system where foreign dividends received by a US company will be 100 per cent tax exempt, some corporates may reevaluate how they approach FX risk management as it relates to foreign earnings and subsidiary funding strategies.

 Base Erosion Anti-Abuse Tax

 The TCJA also introduces a Base Erosion Anti-Abuse Tax (BEAT), an alternate tax that companies may be liable for depending on whether their deductible payments to foreign affiliates exceed certain thresholds.
-Companies are currently awaiting clarifications from the IRS on a number of points regarding the calculation of BEAT.
 The new tax is a significant consideration for many multi-national companies because the interest on intercompany loans is included in the calculation of “BEAT-able payments.”
 As a result, non-US parent companies are exploring alternatives to raise external debt at the US subsidiary level rather than using intercompany loans, as many companies do currently.

 Overall, many companies anticipate benefiting from the lower corporate tax rate.
 However, the introduction of a number of new provisions also makes the final impact less clear for many at this stage.
 In addition to consulting with your tax experts as to how the change in law impacts your funding and cash management strategies, you may learn more by watching our webinars – US Tax Reform: Potential Corporate Finance and Risk Management Implications, An International Perspective and US Tax Reform: Corporate Finance and Risk Management Implications.